-These are all free.
 If you do not have internet or video access, talk to your provider about what will work for you.

-How to find telehealth providers.
+How to find telehealth providers

 Not all providers have telehealth options.
 You should ask about telehealth when you call to make your appointment.
-You can also check our Find a Provider search tool at www.TrilliumOHP.com check the telehealth provider box shown in the picture below.
+You can also check our Find a Provider search tool at www.TrilliumOHP.com You can filter the list of providers by checking the Telehealth box shown in the picture below.
 This list is not complete so you can also call your provider to ask if they offer telehealth.